analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

   - How do I get out of this building?
 I have to get out of the door.
   - How do I get out of the door?
 I have to put one leg in front of the other.
 Go around obstacles.
 All the way down to millisecond - motion control for very short period.
 Which is replanned as we go.
 - No AI system today can do any of this!
+- This is completely virgin territory!
+- A lot of people worked on hierarchical planning, but in situations when the representations at every level are hard wired - known in advance.
+Predetermined.
+- This is the equivalent of a vision system where the features at every level are hard wired.

 <p align="center">